 The Bog Visitor Centre C.I.C, in the shadow of the Stiperstones in Shropshire, is a Victorian former school which is one of the few remaining buildings of a lost lead and barytes mining village.

-The Bog mine once had 300 buildings and featured an amazing aerial ropeway.
+The Bog mine once had 200 buildings and featured an amazing aerial ropeway.
 It is set in a legendary geological landscape and noted in folklore for the exploits of Wild Edric.
-The centre is staffed by local volunteers who are always happy to share their knowledge of the area and with nearly 20,000 visitors each year.
-With ample car parking it is the ideal starting point for many walks around the Stiperstones National Nature Reserve, and is noted for its warm welcome and local home baked refreshments.
+The centre is staffed by local helpers who are always happy to share their knowledge of the area with nearly 23,000 visitors each year.
+We are noted for our warm welcome and local home baked refreshments.